Rohit-Shahane/hello-world/README.md

 # hello-world
-My first repository on Github
-Learning to get faimilar with Github's environment.
+My first repository on Github, learning to get familar with Github's environment.